elkogerville/MSG_Nbody/README.md

 <a id="running-the-simulation-1"></a>
 ## Running the Simulation

-To run the simulation, use the [MSG_Nbody](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/MSG_Nbody.py#L20) method.
+To run the simulation, use the [MSG_Nbody](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/MSG_Nbody.py#L20) function.
 This will create a new folder in the directory the function is ran from and save every 10 timesteps as a Nx7 $x,y,z,vx,vz,vy,\phi$ .npy file, where $\phi$ is the potential each particle feels.
 ```python
 dt = 0.1
 timesteps = 2000
 MSG_nbody(positions, velocities, masses, dt, timesteps, snapshot_save_rate=10)
 ```

-The gravitational acceleration and potential felt by each particle due to the interactions of each particle is computed using a softened Newtonian potential in the [compute_accel_potential](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/acceleration_potential.py#L16) method.
+The gravitational acceleration and potential felt by each particle due to the interactions of each particle is computed using a softened Newtonian potential in the [compute_accel_potential](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/acceleration_potential.py#L16) function.

 <a id="simulation-analysis-1"></a>
 ## Simulation Analysis

-To load simulation snapshots back into python, use the [load_simulation_outputs](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/input_output.py#L21) method.
+To load simulation snapshots back into python, use the [load_simulation_outputs](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/input_output.py#L21) function.
 This will separate each timestep into an arbitrary number of subarrays.
 Each returned object is a list of len(N_particles) containing the separated position, velocity, and potential array of each galaxy.
 The arrays each have shapes TxNx3 for positions and velocities, and TxNx1 for masses, where T is the number of timesteps.
 ```python
 path_2_snapshots = 'simulation_outputs_N6000/*'
 # number of particles per galaxy